BlueClaws Collecting National Anthem Applications

 JERSEY SHORE, NJ - Individuals interested in performing the National Anthem at a BlueClaws game this summer can now apply.
 Performers are encouraged to submit an audition video online for consideration.

-To submit, please fill out the form completely.
+To submit, please fill out the form at https://www.milb.com/jersey-shore/forms/blueclaws-national-anthem-tryouts-2025 completely.
 All submissions are due by March 15th.

 Performers are asked to submit links (YouTube, X/Twitter, Vimeo) of their performances only of the National Anthem and/or God Bless America.
 Performances of any other song will not be considered.
 Those that have already been approved do not need to do so again.